Enhanced Continual Learning of Vision-Language Models with Model Fusion: Introduction

-To overcome these limitations, we propose leveraging model fusion as a novel paradigm for advancing the continual learning of VLMs.
-Model fusion \cite{task_arithmetic,ADAMerging,emr-merging} combines multiple models into a single unified model without requiring training data, enabling the unified model to retain the strengths of its constituent models.
-In this paper, we propose the \emph{Continual Decoupling-Unifying} (ConDU), a novel continual learning approach for VLMs by introducing model fusion.
-Notably, ConDU is inherently compatible with both parameter-efficient and full fine-tuning paradigms, offering a flexible solution for diverse continual learning scenarios.
+To overcome these limitations, we propose the \emph{Continual Decoupling-Unifying} (ConDU), a novel continual learning approach for VLMs that is the first to introduce model fusion for this purpose.
+Model fusion \citep{task_arithmetic,ADAMerging,emr-merging} is a technique that combines multiple models into a single unified model without requiring access to the original training data.
+This property is particularly well-suited for the sequential learning scenario, as it allows one to maintain a single unified model that can be decoupled into multiple task experts to handle different tasks.
+However, a direct application of model fusion (iteratively merging new task experts into a single unified model) is unsuitable for continual learning as it causes severe performance degradation.
+Therefore, we carefully designed decoupling-unifying framework that avoids this issue by incorporating new task experts at the individual model level.
+Furthermore, ConDU is inherently compatible with both parameter-efficient and full fine-tuning paradigms, offering a flexible solution for diverse continual learning scenarios.

-In particular, ConDU maintains a unified model, a set of task triggers, and a series of prototype sets throughout the continual learning process (see Figure~\ref{whole_method}).
-In each session $t$, a new task $t$ is introduced (where the same notation $t$ is used for both session and task without causing ambiguity).
-ConDU begins by fine-tuning the given pre-trained VLM to obtain the task-specific model for the current task $t$ via parameter-efficient fine-tuning (\eg, LoRA) or full fine-tuning.
-Subsequently, ConDU \emph{decouples} the latest unified model using all stored $t-1$ task triggers to approximately reconstruct task-specific models for all previous tasks $1,2,\dots,t-1$.
-Next, ConDU \emph{unifies} these $t-1$ models and the task-specific model for the current task $t$ to produce a new unified model, and calculate $t$ updated task triggers to replace the old ones based on the new unified model and all $t$ task-specific models.
-Meanwhile, ConDU computes the prototypes of the current task $t$ using the pre-trained VLM to form the prototype set of task $t$ and append it to the existing prototype sets.
-This concludes the current session, with the updated unified model, task triggers, and prototype sets prepared for use in the next session $t+1$.
-In practice, we operate on incremental models (referred to as delta models) instead of full task-specific models for simplicity.
+ConDU maintains a unified delta model and a set of task triggers throughout the continual learning process.
+ConDU handles each new task by fine-tuning the pre-trained VLM to obtain its task expert, decoupling to obtain past task experts via task triggers, and unifying all task experts into an updated unified model with new task triggers.
 We remark that the decoupling and unifying procedures introduced in ConDU are \emph{training-free}, and thus their running time is much shorter than the time required for model fine-tuning.
-Moreover, compared to previous continual learning methods for VLMs mentioned earlier, ConDU eliminates the need for adjusting trade-off hyperparameters, incorporating reference datasets, and maintaining replay memory.
+Moreover, compared to previous continual learning methods for VLMs mentioned earlier, ConDU eliminates the need for adjusting trade-off hyperparameters, incorporating reference datasets, and maintaining replay exemplars.